 Please direct inquiries to Dr. Iwen, email@example.com

-The Department of Pathology and Microbiology in collaboration with the Nebraska Medical Center sponsors the CPEP-training fellowship.
-This fellowship provides a hands-on experience in the basic disciplines of clinical microbiology through bench rotations, didactic lectures, and contact with pathology residents, faculty, and fellows.
+The Department of Pathology and Microbiology at the University of Nebraska Medical Center sponsors the CPEP-training fellowship.
+This fellowship provides a hands-on experience in the basic disciplines of clinical microbiology through bench rotations, didactic lectures, and contact with pathology fellows, faculty, and fellows.
 Administrative experience through participation in management and committee interaction is also a part of the training.
-The fellowship will be enhanced through collaborative training provided by our sponsoring affiliates, the Creighton University Medical Center and the Nebraska Public Health Laboratory.
-Applicants to the training program must have a Ph.D. or M.D. in clinical microbiology or a related discipline.
+The fellowship will be enhanced through collaborative training provided by our sponsoring affiliates, the Creighton University Medical Center, Nebraska Medicine (affiliated hospital system), and the Nebraska Public Health Laboratory.
+Applicants to the training program must have a doctoral degree (Ph.D., M.D., Sc.D., D.O.
+Dr. PH, etc.) with graduate education in clinical microbiology or related discipline.
 Ideal candidates will have previous experience working within a diagnostic laboratory setting and a strong desire to pursue future activities as it pertains to public health and clinical microbiology.
-Foreign Ph.D. applicants from countries where English is not the primary language will only be considered if they have: 1) completed the Test of English as a Foreign Language (TOEFL) exam (see program website for acceptable scores), 2) graduated with a Ph.D. from an accredited US institution, and 3) completed at least one year of postdoctoral training within the United States.
-Foreign M.D. applicants will only be considered if they are certified by the Educational Commission for Foreign Medical Graduates (ECFMG) and licensed to practice medicine in the United States.
+Non-U.S. applicants from countries where English is not the primary language will only be considered if they have: 1) completed the Test of English as a Foreign Language (TOEFL) exam (see program website for acceptable scores), 2) graduated with a doctoral degree from an accredited US institution, and 3) completed at least one year of postdoctoral training within the United States.
+Additionally, foreign M.D. applicants will only be considered if they are certified by the Educational Commission for Foreign Medical Graduates (ECFMG) and licensed to practice medicine in the United States.
 One individual is accepted into the program each year which is dependent on the availability of funding.
-More information can be found on the program website at http://www.unmc.edu/pathology/clinical_microbiology_fellowship.htm.
-Applications for a position that will begin in July 2014 will be accepted from July 1, 2013 through November 30, 2013.
+More information can be found on the program website at http://www.unmc.edu/pathology/residencies-fellowships/fellowships/clinical-microbiology.html.
+Applications for a position that will begin in July 2017 will be accepted from July 1, 2016 through January 15, 2017.

 University of North Carolina Hospitals, Microbiology